Vikings To Host, Honor George Floyd's Family At Sunday's Home Opener

-MINNEAPOLIS (WCCO) — The Minnesota Vikings say the family of George Floyd will be inside U.S. Bank Stadium for Sunday’s home opener against the Green Back Packers.
+MINNEAPOLIS (WCCO) — The Minnesota Vikings say the family of George Floyd will be inside U.S. Bank Stadium for Sunday’s home opener against the Green Bay Packers.

 In a statement Friday morning, the team said the Floyd family will be recognized following warmups and the playing of “Lift Every Voice and Sing,” which is often referred to as the Black national anthem.
 Due to the COVID-19 pandemic, no fans will be inside the stadium.